dev-xo/barebones-stack/README.md

 ## 💿 Features

-This Stack has been created with two main purposes: **simplicity and solidity.**<br/><br/> Aiming for those who loves to build their stuff from the ground, with a solid and well tested template, to start coding right away.
+This Stack has been created with two main purposes: **simplicity and solidity.**<br/>Aiming for those who loves to build their stuff from the ground, with a solid and well tested template, to start coding right away.

 - [Fly app Deployment](https://fly.io) with [Docker](https://www.docker.com/products/docker-desktop/)
 - Production-Ready with [SQLite Database](https://sqlite.org/index.html)